CoreumFoundation/crust/README.md

 You will see logs reporting that tokens are constantly transferred.

+This is the only change I made now

 ## Hard reset

 If you want to manually remove all the data created by `znet` do this: